AtulAravindDas/FinVAR/README.md

 🚨 Flag the risks.
 💼 Make smarter moves.

-This Application seeks to visualize financial insights and considers the concept of Value At Risk and helps investors make better investment decisions
+This Application seeks to visualize financial insights and considers the concept of Earnings Per Share and helps investors make better investment decisions